Concealed hinge jig: Types of jigs

 In short, there are mainly two types of concealed hinge jigs, "push jigs" and "hole template jigs".
 Push jigs are used to hold the Forstner bit perpendicular to the door surface and a "hole template jig" it is simply used for marking the place of the pit hole, placing it parallel to the door edge.

 There are many styles of jig available commercially.
 Fundamentally, all push jigs are similar in that they allow the user to clamp the jig tool in some way.
 The jig then has some means of placing the centre of the Forstner bit into the centre of the marked hole, in a way that a 90º angle is maintained respect to the door surface.
-A very common approach is to have a simple cardboard or aluminium template with marks for the distances to the door edges; these type of jigs are normally used with a hand drill fixed to a pedestal, for stability.
+A very common approach is to have a simple cardboard or aluminium template with marks for the distances to the door edges; these types of jigs are normally used with a hand drill fixed to a pedestal, for stability.